synw/django-dex/README.md

 ## Example

-Export auth and socialaccount (from django-allauth):
+Export auth and socialaccount (from django-allauth) using an Influxdb database:

    ```bash
    # auth account creation